 Copyright, like patent, has an interlocking system of exclusive rights.
 If anything, copyright's are even more intricate.
 This section and the next two try to bring some order to the system.

 1 Proof of Copying

 In the margin are two photographs.
-Does the one on the bottom infringe on the one on top?
+Does the one on the right infringe on the one on the left?